The co-Hopfian property of surface braid groups: Preliminaries

-An HBP in $S$ is said to be {\it non-separating} if both curves in it are non-separating in $S$, and it is said to be {\it separating} if both curves in it are separating in $S$.
-Note that each HBP in $S$ is either separating or non-separating.
-Two disjoint HBPs $a$, $b$ in $S$ are said to be {\it equivalent} in $S$ if $\pi(a)=\pi(b)$.
-Two disjoint curves $\alpha$, $\beta$ in $S$ are said to be {\it HBP-equivalent} in $S$ if $\pi(\alpha)=\pi(\beta)$.
+An HBP in $S$ is called {\it non-separating} if both curves in it are non-separating in $S$, and it is called {\it separating} if both curves in it are separating in $S$.
+Any HBP in $S$ is either separating or non-separating.
+Two disjoint HBPs $a$, $b$ in $S$ are called {\it equivalent} in $S$ if $\pi(a)=\pi(b)$.
+Two disjoint curves $\alpha$, $\beta$ in $S$ are called {\it HBP-equivalent} in $S$ if $\pi(\alpha)=\pi(\beta)$.